IBM/aspera-cli/docs/README.erb.md

 #### Selecting a resource

-Resources are identified by a unique `id`, as well as a unique `name` (case insensitive).
+Resources are identified by a unique `id`, as well as a unique `name` (case-insensitive).

 To execute an action on a specific resource, select it using one of those methods:

-- **recommended**: give id directly on command line **after the action**: `aoc admin node show 123`
+- **recommended**: give ID directly on command line **after the action**: `aoc admin node show 123`
 - Give name on command line **after the action**: `aoc admin node show name abc`
 - Provide option `id` : `aoc admin node show 123`
 - Provide option `name` : `aoc admin node show --name=abc`

 #### Creating a resource

-New resources (users, groups, workspaces, etc..) can be created using a command like:
+New resources (users, groups, workspaces, etc...) can be created using a command like:

 ```bash
 <%=cmd%> aoc admin create <resource type> @json:'{<...parameters...>}'
 ```

-Some of the API endpoints are described [here](https://developer.ibm.com/apis/catalog?search=%22aspera%20on%20cloud%20api%22).
+Some API endpoints are described [here](https://developer.ibm.com/apis/catalog?search=%22aspera%20on%20cloud%20api%22).
 Sadly, not all.

 Nevertheless, it is possible to guess the structure of the creation value by simply dumping an existing resource, and use the same parameters for the creation.